-- complete - o at least four Year 12 ATAR courses, or - at least five Year 12 General courses (or a combination of General and up to three Year 12 ATAR courses) or equivalent, or - o a Certificate II (or higher) VET qualification in combination with ATAR, General and Foundation courses - meet the assessment requirements in at least 10 Year 12 units (up to a maximum of four Year 12 units may be substituted by VET qualifications and endorsed programs).
+- complete - $\circ \quad$ at least four Year 12 ATAR courses, ${\rm or}$ - at least five Year 12 General courses\ (or a combination of General and up to three Year 12 ATAR courses) or equivalent, or - a Certificate II (or higher) VET qualification in combination with ATAR, General and Foundation courses - meet the assessment requirements in at least 10 Year 12 units (up to a maximum of four Year 12 units may be substituted by VET qualifications and endorsed programs).
 A student may choose to substitute units with only VET qualifications (up to a total of four units); or with only endorsed programs (up to a total of two units); or with a combination of VET qualifications and endorsed programs (up to a total of four units but with a maximum of two units with endorsed programs) - achieve a minimum of six C grades (or equivalent) in Year 12 units - demonstrate the literacy and numeracy standard - complete a pair of Year 12 units from WACE English learning area courses (English, Literature or English as an Additional Language or Dialect) - complete a pair of Year 12 WACE course units from both List A and List B.

-From 2021, where students are not undertaking a program of study of either at least four Year 12 ATAR courses or at least five Year 12 General courses and/or ATAR courses (i.e. their program of study includes one or more Foundation course/s in Year 12), then these students must also complete a Certificate II or higher to achieve the WACE.
+\From 2021, where students are not undertaking a program of study of either at least four Year 12 ATAR courses or at least five Year 12 General courses and/or ATAR courses, these students must also complete a Certificate II or higher to achieve the WACE.
 Up to two units from endorsed programs can be used to meet this requirement.